webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 WebRTC then uses a different protocol for audio/video transmission called RTP.
 We secure our RTP packets using SRTP.
 We initialize our SRTP session by extracting the keys from the negotiated DTLS session.
 In a later chapter, we discuss why media transmission has its own protocol.

-We are done!
+Now we are done!
 You now have bi-directional and secure communication.
-If you have a stable connection between your WebRTC Agents this is all the complexity you may need.
+If you have a stable connection between your WebRTC Agents, this is all the complexity you may need.
 Unfortunately, the real world has packet loss and bandwidth limits, and the next section is about how we deal with them.

 ### Communicating with peers via RTP and SCTP